Skip to content

 4. Transfer if needed for your destination.

-- For Baixa, Chiado, Cais do Sodré: Take Red Line to Alameda (4 stops, 8 min).
+• For Baixa, Chiado, Cais do Sodré: Take Red Line to Alameda (4 stops, 8 min).
 Transfer to the Green Line toward Cais do Sodré.
-Get off at Baixa-Chiado for Baixa or Chiado, or stay on for Cais do Sodré.
+Get off at Baixa-Chiado for Baixa or Chiado, or continue to Cais do Sodré.
 Total: 20–25 minutes.

 Metro Pros and Cons

-Pros: Cheapest option by far.
+Pros: Cheapest option by a significant margin.
 Reliable, frequent, traffic-free, climate-controlled.
-Strollers and wheelchairs are accommodated (every airport-line station has elevators).
+Strollers and wheelchairs accommodated (every airport-line station has lifts).

-Cons: Requires lugging suitcases up and down stairs at some transfer stations (most have escalators or elevators, but not all are reliable).
-Trains are crowded at peak hours (7:30–9:30 AM, 5:30–7:30 PM).
-Last train is 1:00 AM, so late arrivals are out of luck.
+Cons: Requires lugging suitcases up and down at some transfer stations (most have escalators or elevators, but not all are reliable).
+Trains crowded at peak hours (7:30–9:30 AM, 5:30–7:30 PM).
+Last train at 1:00 AM.

 Option 2: Taxi (Best for Door-to-Door Convenience)